tldr-pages/tldr/pages/linux/tree.md

 `tree -i -f`

-- Print the size of each node next to it, in human-readable format, with directories displaying their cumulative size (as in the `du` command):
+- Print the size of each file and the cumulative size of each directory, in human-readable format:

 `tree -s -h --du`